 Scholarly Commons Citation

 Wolfman, Brian, "Child Care, Work, and the Federal Income Tax" (1984).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1069.
+1069.